 Raspberry Pi Pico W - an alternative to the ESP32

 Microcontrollers with integrated Wi-Fi are still rare.
 But especially in the IoT environment, this is of course one of the basic requirements for easily connecting a microcontroller with other devices.
 Even the Raspberry Pi Pico, which was introduced in January 2021, does not have the option of establishing a wireless connection with its environment.
 But now the Raspberry Pi Foundation has introduced the Raspberry Pi Pico W, which solves exactly this shortcoming.
-The size and connections correspond to those of the Raspberry Pi Zero W.

 Raspberry Pi Pico W